axltxl/hecatomb/README.md

 are some things that can and in some cases must be tuned via cvars.
 Here the most common questions are answered.

-- Yamagi Quake II has full support for widescreen setups.
+- Hecatomb has full support for widescreen setups.
 Just select your favorite resolution via the video menu.

 - If your resolution is not in the list, it's also possible to set custom